carldubois/bigiq-cm-restapi-reference/docs/UnderDevelopment/UnderDevelopment.rst

 *****************

 This guide provide an index of workflow tasks under development.
-These are unsopported and untested until transistion to How-To-Guides.
+These are un-supported and un-tested until transistion to How-To-Guides.

 .. toctree::
 	:maxdepth: 2